-Modify the differential level sensors at the fish ladder entrance to individually read water levels-Casitas is continuing to work with the instrumentation engineer to record the fish ladder entrance pool level.
+Modify the differential level sensors at the fish ladder entrance to individually read water levels- this has proven to be more difficult than was expected.
+Casitas is intending to install an additional level sensor in lieu of modifying the differential sensor to provide the entrance pool water level information.
 This is not a BO requirement.